sathaluri/aws-lambda/sam-api-post-layers/README.md

 * Postgres database running inside docker.

-* The Postgres Database should have the table `shoppingcart.products`(You can find the schema in the scripts folder).
+* The Postgres Database should have the table `shoppingcart.products`(You can find the schema in the db-scripts/sam-api-post-layers folder).

 * Change the environment variables in `template.yml`